Tour de Suisse 2026

 Previous winner | João Almeida (UAE Team Emirates-XRG) |

-Tour de Suisse history
+Tour de Suisse information

 The 89th Tour de Suisse will take place from June 17-21, 2026, testing riders with a series of mountainous stages and rolling stages.
-The race has been reduced in length from eight days to five days, making it more apealling to the Tour de France contenders.
+The race has been reduced in length from eight days to five days, making it more apealing to the Tour de France contenders.

 Like its counterpart held in France, Critérium du Dauphiné, the Tour de Suisse is also used by pro teams and riders as a tuneup for the Tour de France.